#2 cause of lung cancer: Radon, its in your home, test and get rid of it now ...

 My levels and mitigation process

 Over a three month period I tested the Radon levels in my home office where I spend most of my days as of recently the levels have been around 400 Bq/m³, a level that I need to take action at.
-Lung issues especially hit home with me now after: I got hit by a bacteria - My story of Legionnaires disease.
+Lung issues especially hit home with me now after I got hit by a bacteria - My story of Legionnaires disease.

 There are two primary places where I think the Radon is entering our basement and with these two I will be using the mitigation process of Sealing these Entry Points.